plausible/website/dpa.md

 Thank you for using Plausible Analytics!

-Note: The following DPA applies to Plausible Analytics Cloud only and not to self-hosted which would be hosted on your own servers and therefore the DPA isn’t needed.

 Plausible Analytics is a European company and our data infrastructure is based in Germany covered by the EU's strong data privacy laws.
 Processing and storing data in a secure, fair, and transparent way is extremely important to us.

 This Data Processing Agreement (“DPA”) is an addendum to the [Terms of Service](https://plausible.io/terms) between Plausible Analytics and the customer.